Bair Zhamsuyev

-Bair Bayaskhalanovich Zhamsuyev (Russian: Баир Баясхаланович Жамсуев; born on 29 January 1959), is a Russian statesman, who is currently the Senator of Zabaykalsky Krai. a representative from the executive body of state power of the federal subject with powers as a deputy chairman within the Federation Council Committee on International Affairs.
+Bair Bayaskhalanovich Zhamsuyev (Russian: Баир Баясхаланович Жамсуев; born 29 January 1959), is a Russian statesman, who is currently the Senator of Zabaykalsky Krai. a representative from the executive body of state power of the federal subject with powers as a deputy chairman within the Federation Council Committee on International Affairs.
 Zhamsuyev was the 3rd and last Governor (Head) of Agin-Buryat Autonomous Okrug, as he served from 1997 to 2008.
 He was the Member of the State Council of Russia from 2001 to 2008.
 He was also the Member of the Presidium of the State Council of the Russia from 2006 to 2007.
 He was ranked colonel.
 He was awarded Active State Councilor of the Russian Federation, 3rd Class.

 Biography

-Bair Zhamsuyev was born on 29 January 1959 in the village of Aginskoye, Chita Region,(now in Zabaykalsky Krai).
+Bair Zhamsuyev was born on 29 January 1959 in the village of Aginskoye, Chita Region (now in Zabaykalsky Krai).

-In 1980, Zhamsuyev graduated from the Chita State Pedagogical Institute of N.G.
-Chernyshevsky, specializing in "teacher of history and social studies" and the military department with him.
-After graduating from the institute, he worked as a teacher of history and social science at the Ulan-Odon secondary school in the village of Ortuy, Mogoytuy district, Chita region, until 1981.

-From October 1981 to December 1985, he worked as an instructor, and then deputy head of the department of sports and mass defense work of the Chita Regional Committee of the Komsomol.

-From December 1985 to September 1986, he was Second Secretary of the Aginsky Buryat Okrug Committee of the Komsomol.
+In 1980, he graduated from the Chita State Pedagogical Institute of N.G.
+Chernyshevsky, majoring in "history and social studies teacher," and completed his military training alongside his studies.
+After graduating, he worked as a history and social science teacher at Ulan-Odon secondary school in the village of Ortuy, Mogoytuy district, Chita region, until 1981.
+From October 1981 to December 1985, he served as an instructor and later became the deputy head of the department of sports and mass defense work at the Chita Regional Committee of the Komsomol.
+Following that, from December 1985 to September 1986, he held the position of Second Secretary of the Aginsky Buryat Okrug Committee of the Komsomol.
+In September 1986 to October 1988, he was promoted to the position of First Secretary of the Aginsky Buryat Okrug Committee of the Komsomol.

-From September 1986 to October 1988, he was promoted as the First Secretary of the Aginsky Buryat Okrug Committee of the Komsomol.
+From October 1988 to October 1990, he was elected as Second Secretary of the Chita Regional Committee of the Komsomol.
+Subsequently, from October 1990 to July 1991, he served as Second Secretary of the Aginsky Buryat District Committee of the CPSU, also through an alternative election process.
+From July 1991 to December 1993, Zhamsuyev held the position of the permanent representative of the Agin-Buryat Autonomous Okrug in the Russian Government.

 From October 1988 October 1990, he was Second Secretary of the Chita Regional Committee of the Komsomol by being elected on an alternative basis.

-From October 1990 to July 1991, he was Second Secretary of the Aginsky Buryat District Committee of the CPSU, also by being elected on an alternative basis.

-And from July 1991 to December 1993, Zhamsuyev was the permanent representative of the Agin-Buryat Autonomous Okrug of the Russian Government.
+From October 1990 to July 1991, he was Second Secretary of the Aginsky Buryat District Committee of the CPSU, also by being elected on an alternative basis and from July 1991 to December 1993, Zhamsuyev was the permanent representative of the Agin-Buryat Autonomous Okrug of the Russian Government.